KevinMarquette/kevinmarquette.github.io/_posts/2018-01-26-Powershell-Future-of-DSC.md

 This is a process that will be executing constantly all over Azure.
 The performance of the LCM in Azure is very important to Microsoft.
 The LCM needs to be small, quick, and not use any unneeded resources.
 At the end of the day, when Microsoft optimizes performance for Azure, we all win.

-The use of C++ also fits into a larger vision that Jeffery Snover had for DSC.
+The use of C++ also fits into a larger vision that Jeffrey Snover had for DSC.
 There is a future where our networking and storage equipment could be running DSC.
 Instead of waiting for vendors to write their own LCM, open sourcing one in C++ can accelerate that effort.
 I can see this running on IoT devices and other places where it just isn't feasible to be running .Net Core just to have an LCM.

 # DSC is not a PowerShell thing